 "Are You There Alone?"
 The Unspeakable Crimes of Andrea Yates

 In 2001, Andrea Yates drowned all five of her children in the bathtub.
-On doctor’s orders, Yates, who was suffering from postpartum depression, was not to be left alone with her children, but in order to “increase her independence” her husband had left her alone for one hour—during which time she managed to commit the murders.
+On doctor’s orders, Yates, who was suffering from postpartum depression, was not to be left alone with her children.
+However, in order to “increase her independence,” her husband made the fateful decision to leave Yates alone for one hour—during which time she managed to commit the murders.

 While researching Are You There Alone?, O’Malley followed the trial and conducted exclusive interviews with Andrea and her husband Rusty.
 Though Yates was initially sentenced to life in prison, that conviction was eventually overturned.
 She was found not guilty by reason of insanity and now resides in a mental health facility.